Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Knowledge Unlearning for Language Models

 \subsection{Quantifying Privacy Risks of Language Models}

 In this subsection, we introduce two metrics we use to quantify the privacy risks given a specific token sequence and how we empirically define the token sequence to be forgotten.
+In this work, we do not utilize metrics such as membership inference attack recall~\citep{shokri2017membership} since we are not interested in quantifying the \textit{general} privacy risks of LMs, but instead the privacy risks on the specific target token sequences.

 \paragraph{Extraction Likelihood (EL)} We first introduce a new metric, EL.
 Given a sequence of tokens $\boldsymbol{x}=(x_1,...,x_T)$ and an LM $f$ with pre-trained parameters $\theta$, we define EL to be as follows: